 Caroline is a London-based photographer and artist.
 She graduated with an MA in Photography from LCC and a BA in English Literature from QMC, University of London.
-She is an Associate Lecturer at LCC.

 Caroline is driven by research-led self-initiated projects that combine her interest in literature, performance, the family archive and photography.
 She is fascinated by the tiny details that reveal a person's relationship with the world; the small yet huge stories of the everyday.
 The couple who suddenly had to abandon their family home of 50 years, leaving behind a trail of personal effects - Lordship Park N16; the carefully preserved dresses marking a life - Karin; or the collection of moths and butterflies captured by a wide-eyed 19 year old during the last days of Empire in Nigeria - The Moths .

 Current projects include The Mothers I Might Have Had where she takes on the role of curator, pairing 35mm slides shot by her late father with her own writing.
 (Deptford X 2017, Salon 16, Photofusion).
 The Posh Club is an ongoing project in collaboration with queer performance collective Duckie, where senior citizens glam up for an afternoon of outrageous cabaret in a blacked out church in Hackney.